albar965/littlenavmap-manual/src/en/MENUS.rst

 Show or hide floating map overlays, like the overview on the top left or the compass on the top right corner of the map window.

+You can also right click on a map overlay to hide it from the context menu.

 .. _window-styles: